$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Conclusion

 This work investigated the extent to which language models learn contextual commonsense inference (CCI), utilizing the GLUCOSE~\cite{mostafazadeh-etal-2020-glucose} dataset and the T5~\cite{t5} language model as case studies.
 We showed how the original GLUCOSE task conflates language generation and CCI tasks, causing over-estimation of true CCI performance.
 We then formulated diagnostic tasks by permuting the original task and found that LMs rely on paraphrasing the selected sentence and context in making their predictions.

-We proposed \cissq~as an alternative task to structure and evaluate language models for CCI.
-We believe that the \cissq{} evaluation is a simplified, fairer measurement of CCI performance over BLEU.
-By finetuning a T5 model on our \cissq~task, it can select the correct sentences 4.3\% of the time more than a model trained on the original GLUCOSE task.
+We proposed \cissq~as an alternative task to structure and evaluate language models for CCI. \cissq{} evaluation is a simplified, fairer measurement of CCI performance than BLEU.
+By finetuning a T5 model on our \cissq~task, it correctly selects the causal statement 4.3\% more than a model trained on the original GLUCOSE task.
+We note this is using heuristically converted \cissq{} labels, and collecting ground-truth \cissq{} labels for training would lead to even better performance.

 Overall, we found that GLUCOSE indeed encodes contextual commonsense information, and T5 has capacity to learn this.
 Therefore, the challenge for future researchers is to leverage GLUCOSE and other contextual commonsense inference datasets' knowledge representations appropriately and avoid conflation of language generation.